 A curriculum describes how the central elements of the teaching and learning processes (educational goals, didactic teaching concepts, assessments) are systematically coordinated.
 The Curriculum Development Team assists faculties in the creation and development of curricula to provide professionally informed and effective study programs.
 Particular attention is paid to research orientation and the scientific competencies that need to be developed during the course of study.
 To this end, opportunities arising from the digital transformation as well as the inter- and transdisciplinary context of the disciplines are to be embraced, and student engagement is to be promoted.

-The Innovation Team supports the innovative further development of teaching at UZH.
+The Innovation and Digital Education Team supports the innovative further development of teaching at UZH.
 The focus is both on consulting and supporting the faculty innovation projects funded by ULF and on the further development of the online platform Teaching Tools.
 Teaching Tools conveys the empirical and practical knowledge gained by supporting the innovation projects to all teaching staff at UZH.

 The objective of the Quality Management Education and Teaching (QMSL) Team is to provide and optimize an accreditable quality management system for the area of education and teaching that meets national and international standards.
 The aim is to close quality cycles and to establish a quality culture with a study program development perspective.
 This is achieved by collecting data and providing target-group-specific, comprehensive, and valid data to support evidence-based decision-making and to test strategic objectives at all levels.
 Further, the QMSL Team supports the quality processes in the faculties and renders them more flexible by providing a central quality management portal.